rizac/sdaas/sdaas/core/models/README.md

         fp.write('%s,%s\n' % (str(psd), str(score)))
 ```

-To visualize the currently loaded models, execute this script after changing `REPO_PATH`:
+If you want to visualize the currently loaded models in a plot,
+execute this script after changing `REPO_PATH`:

 ```python
 REPO_PATH = 'here the full absolute path of your sdaas repository (no ending slash)'